Azure/azure-sdk-for-net/sdk/batch/Azure.Compute.Batch/README.md

-# Azure Compute.Batch client library for .NET
+# Azure Batch client library for .NET

-Azure.Compute.Batch is a managed service that helps developers get secret simply and securely.
+Azur Batch is a managed service that helps developers get secret simply and securely.

 Use the client library for to: